The latest incarnation of WordPress, a dynamic open-source blogging tool, also makes a sound content management system.

 WordPress boasts RSS feeds, post scheduling, support for file uploads, trackback URLs and more.
 Indeed, with its support for multiple users and editable categories, WordPress is flexible enough to support many kinds of site, from online brochures and portfolios to news sites and notice boards.
 In fact, any site that needs regular updating could benefit from switching over to WordPress.
 Not convinced?
-Let us take you through some of the hacks and add-ons that will make WordPress work less like a blog and more like a CMS.
+Let us take you through some of the hacks and add-ons that will make WordPress work less like a blog and more like a CMS (content management system).

 Download WordPress and install it on a PHP-ready remote server.
 You'll find full details on how to install WordPress at http://codex.wordpress.org/ Installing_WordPress.
 If you already have the software running, or have come to the end of the installation, you'll need to go to the admin panel or Dashboard to continue with the practical elements of this feature.
 (The folder you have the software installed in is the one called 'wordpressdirectory'.)
 The key feature that enables you to use WordPress like a CMS is Pages.
 Pages are created in the same way as blog posts within the admin panel; but rather than being archived by date, a page has a permanent link that can be inserted into the site's navigation, either dynamically using PHP code or manually with HTML.

 Pages and pings